languitar/synapse/docs/presence_routing_module.md

 ModuleApi.send_local_online_presence_to(users: List[str]) -> None
 ```

-which can be given a list of local or remote MXIDs to broadcast all local user
+which can be given a list of local or remote MXIDs to broadcast local user
+presence to (for those users that the receiving user is considered interested in).
-presence to.
-Does not include users who are currently in the offline state.
+It does not include state for users who are currently offline.

 ### Example